 The only real downside to traveling in Switzerland is that it is expensive.
 At first, you may look at the exchange rate of Swiss Franc (they are not in the EU so do not use the Euro) and think “hey, that rate is on par with the US dollar!”
 However, you will quickly realize that once you are in Switzerland everything costs nearly double what it does in the States.
 So be sure to save up so you can enjoy your time in Switzerland and not worry about the cost.

 ** READ MORE Tips for Planning a Trip to Switzerland **

 Switzerland Travel: Transportation

 Major airports in Switzerland include Zurich and Geneva.
-You can fly to either of these airports, or even fly into Milan, Italy or perhaps Germany.
-Europe has a great train network that will get you to Switzerland if you come into a nearby country.
+You can fly to either of these airports, or even fly into Milan, Italy, or perhaps Germany.
+Europe has a great train network that will get you to Switzerland if you come from a nearby country.
 Within Switzerland, they have a fantastic train system.
-You can purchase a rail card for your length of stay, which includes transportation as well as a number of attractions, or you can purchase individual trips. (for more information on rail travel in Europe, visit www.raileurope.com)
+You can purchase a railcard for your length of stay, which includes transportation as well as a number of attractions, or you can purchase individual trips. (for more information on rail travel in Europe, visit www.raileurope.com)

 Our Favorite Switzerland Travel Destinations

 Lauterbrunnen Valley – this stunning area has many activities to choose from.
 Besides the standard outdoor activities, this is also where you can take a train up to the top of the Jungfrau Mountain, the highest train station in Europe.
 It is quite a journey that will take the better part of a day, but once you are up there you have great vistas, and you can wander around tunnels that are carved INSIDE a glacier!
 Besides the Jungfrau, there are also a couple gondolas, trains, and funiculars around the area that will also take you to the top of other nearby peaks.